bbirand/kasa/README.md

 kasa
 ====

-Kasa gives you powerful tools to control and analyze your home.
+Kasa is an interactive platform that puts you in control of your smart home.

-Installation for Mac OS X
+Instructions for Mac OS X
 -------------------------

+### Prerequisites

+Python, node.js (These can be obtained via `homebrew`).

+### Installation

 1. Clone the project